nononovak/otwadvent2019-ctfwriteup/day2_summer_adventure.md

 }
 ```

 Using this spec, I compiled it into python code and used it to decode the contents.
-As excepted, this mostly contained information on the user's current stats and inventory:
+As expected, this mostly contained information on the user's current stats and inventory:

 ```
 person {